1024inc/engineering-blog/eng-paths/engineering_manager.md

 - Collaborates with the team's PM on inter/intra-team communication, planning, and delivery.
 - Drives adoption of engineering best practices at a team level.
 - Acts as the primary driver (together with EM/PM) of the team's vision document, driving the planning and delivery towards it.
-- Participate in defcon resolutions if in your area of focus.
+- Participate in critical outages and high impact issues meetings if in your area of focus.
 Help come to a solution with the suitable IC or the technical approach when it is in your area of expertise.

 </td></tr>
 <tr><td style="font-weight:bold">